MetaModels/docs-de/manual/first-metamodel.rst

 * Add „all attributes“
 * After adding, activate „name“ + „category“

-*Info: When you (later) add attributes to your MetaModel you need to add them also in your render setting.*
+.. note:: When you (later) add attributes to your MetaModel you need to add them also in your render setting.*

 Create a rendersetting (frontend list)
 ---------------------------------------